 Entry to more specialised areas, such as legal or medical secretarial work, may require additional qualifications.
 The range of IT skills you need will depend on your specific role, but you may wish to take training in Microsoft PowerPoint, Excel, Access or statistical packages, or web-authoring and design.

 You can develop your career in a number of ways.
 You may wish to specialise in one industry or area, such as legal or medical secretarial work, or become a personal assistant to a company director or other senior manager.
 If you have language skills, you may decide you want to move into a more specialised role such as a bilingual secretary.
 Or, you could use your organisational skills as an office manager or team secretary, coordinating the work of others within a department or organisation.

 In some sectors, such as the charity and property sectors, it's possible to move up through internal vacancies and opportunities, or perhaps move into other areas of the company such as sales or marketing.
 Therefore, working in administration in a sector that you are interested in can offer much potential in terms of future career prospects.

-To increase the scope for career development join a professional body such as the Institute of Professional Administrators (IPA).
-You can also improve promotion prospects by becoming a chartered secretary with ICSA (Institute of Chartered Secretaries and Administrators).
+To increase the scope for career development join a professional body such as the Institute of Administrative Management (IAM).
+You can also improve promotion prospects by becoming a chartered secretary with ICSA.
 After becoming chartered and with substantial experience, it may be possible to move into roles such as company secretary, chief executive or director of legal services.